Troubleshooting

 Cause

-The USB-C adapter does not negotiate 15 V / 27 W. Standard USB-C phone chargers deliver 5 V only, which is insufficient to boot the Raspberry Pi CM4.
+The USB-C adapter does not negotiate 15 V / 27 W. Standard USB-C phone chargers deliver 5 V only and the ALPON X4 will not boot.

 Fix